-The vote of a majority of the outstanding shares entitled to vote at the meeting is necessary for the election of each director standing for election.
-Accordingly abstentions and broker non-votes will have the effect of a vote against the election of such director.
+The vote of a majority of the outstanding shares entitled to vote at the meeting is necessary for the election of each nominee standing for election as a director.
+Accordingly abstentions and broker non-votes will have the effect of a vote against the election of such nominee.